City Clerk's Office

 Q: Can I obtain a Vital record registered outside of Evanston, Illinois?

-A: No, you would have to contact the specific county clerk where the birth took place.
+A: No, you will need to contact the specific county clerk where the birth took place.

 Q: How can I correct/change information on a Vital record?

 A: We have limited access to make changes to Vital records, and are only able to make a one-time, minor-eligible correction.
 If you believe this is a Hospital scrivener's error, contact Endeavor Health, Medical Records department at (847) 570-2619.
-All other changes will have to go through the Illinois Department of Public Health
+All other changes need to be done through the Illinois Department of Public Health

 Q: How can I obtain a Cook County Vital record?

-Q: Can I Apostille Birth and Death certificates at The City Clerk's Office?
+Q: Can I Apostille Birth and Death certificates at the Office of the City Clerk?

-A: The City Clerk's Office does not Apostille Birth and Death certificates.
+A: No, our office does not Apostille Birth and Death certificates.
 For assistance with Apostilles, please visit The Office of the State of Illinois Secretary of State Office.

 Marriage Solemnization